 Polling places are open from 7 a.m. to 8 p.m.

-If you have moved since the last time you voted and established your new residence by August 1, you will need to complete a new voter registration application.
-You may register to vote at your polling place on Election Day.
-When registering to vote, you need to prove your address with a government document, Wisconsin driver license/ID, utility bill, bank statement, residential lease or paycheck showing your name and address.
+If you have moved since the last time you voted and established your new residence by August 1, you will need to update your voter registration.
+You may register to vote or update your registration at your polling place on Election Day.
+When registering to vote, you need to prove your address pdf with a government document, Wisconsin driver license/ID, utility bill, bank statement, residential lease or paycheck showing your name and address.
 If your proof of address is an electronic document, you may show the poll workers that document on your smart phone or tablet.

-You will need to show an acceptable Voter ID for your ballot to be counted.
+You will need to show an acceptable Voter ID pdf for your ballot to be counted.
 The address on your ID does not matter for the purpose of proving your identity.
 If you are using a Wisconsin driver license/ID, passport, or military ID, an expired ID is acceptable as long as it expired after November 6, 2018.
 Wisconsin's voter' ID law is not affected by the Federal REAL ID Act; a Wisconsin ID that does not comply with the REAL ID Act will be accepted at the polls as long as its expiration date is later than November 6, 2018.

 If you are not able to show an acceptable Voter ID pdf to the poll workers today, you may cast a provisional ballot at the polls and then get a copy of your ID to the Clerk's Office by 4 p.m.
 Friday.

 To find out which offices and candidates will be on your ballot, visit https://MyVote.wi.gov .